Is there currently a class-action Lexapro lawsuit?

 Who manufactures Lexapro?

 Forest Laboratories (acquired by Allergan) produced Lexapro in the United States.
-The company has already paid multiple multi-million dollar settlements in connection with Lexapro and other depression treatments they market.
-In 2010, Forest pled guilty to criminal charges and agreed to pay out $313 million in connection with misleading marketing claims.
+The company has already paid multiple multi million dollar settlements in connection with Lexapro and other depression treatments they market.
+In 2010, Forest pleaded guilty to criminal charges and agreed to pay out $313 million in connection with misleading marketing claims.

 Are there other drugs like Lexapro?

 Lexapro is one of a class of drugs used to treat depression called SSRIs.
-All have similar side effects—including causing birth defects and developmental delays.
-If your child has suffered as a result of exposure to an SSRI while you were pregnant, you may still have a claim even if you took an SSRI other than Lexapro.
+All have similar side effects — including causing birth defects and developmental delays.
+If you’re a Canadian whose child has suffered as a result of exposure to an SSRI while you were pregnant, you may still have a claim even if you took an SSRI other than Lexapro.
 Call McIntyre Law if you believe you or your family have suffered as a result of exposure to one of these SSRIs:

 Lexapro Side Effects and Birth Defects

 SSRIs have been shown to increase the risk of certain birth defects.
 Additional evidence shows that SSRIs may increase the risk of autism.
-Some of these side effects are evident at birth, others may develop later in your child’s life.
-If you’ve taken Lexapro while pregnant, and your child is suffering from any of the following complications, contact a Lexapro lawyer immediately:
+Some of these side effects are evident at birth; others may develop later in your child’s life.
+If you’re a Canadian resident who’s taken Lexapro while pregnant, and your child is suffering from any of the following complications, contact a Lexapro lawyer immediately:

 - Persistent pulmonary hypertension of the newborn (PPHN)